 While I think of wild rice as an American staple (especially in states like Minnesota), it always feels pretty seasonal.
 One eats wild rice in the fall or winter.
 I rarely see it outside of soup or stuffing recipes.
-It’s a shame, because it has a lot of vital mineral and vitamins, possesses a pleasing nutty flavor, and for those that watch their gluten intake, it’s completely gluten free.
+It’s a shame, because it has a lot of vital mineral and vitamins, and possesses a pleasing nutty flavor.
+For those that watch their gluten intake, it’s completely gluten free.
 So, I put together this vegan wild rice salad recipe!

-One of the secrets to this salad’s success is using raw sweet corn.
+One of the secrets to this vegan wild rice salad’s success is using raw sweet corn.
 It provides the perfect crunchy pop of flavor.
 I do not recommend using frozen sweet corn, because it is not the same.
 It won’t taste bad, but it will not be the same.
-The other secret to this salad is using fresh chives.
-Chives bring a freshness and a flavor that intensifies as the salad marinades together.
+The other secret to this vegan wild rice salad is using fresh chives.
+Chives bring a freshness and a flavor that intensifies as the salad marinades.

 This salad holds up.
-Nothing wilts!
 It can be made ahead of time, and stored in the fridge.
-It travels well, and works great for road trips, picnics, camping trips, or a day at the beach.
-Best of all, it is hearty, healthy and delicious!
+It travels well, and works great for road trips, picnics, camping trips, or a day at the lake.
+Best of all, it is hearty and delicious!

 1 ¼ cups or 1 8 ounce package of wild rice